 It always happens.
 I get to my new home and I’m absolutely exhausted.
 I just want to hook up my TV and make my bed.
 Even if I have to temporarily put the mattress on the carpet so I can watch TV (!) and eat a good takeaway meal.
 Basically, I need get a bit of R & R in before starting the exciting job of unpacking and making my new house MY HOME.

 But… I can’t remember where I’ve packed the cutlery, the towels, my pyjamas, my toothbrush!
 I spend half an hour trawling through different boxes getting what I need together and opening boxes I’d rather have put to the back of my mind until tomorrow.

-The answer is to pack a box of essential items you’ll need as soon as you get to your new house.
+So the last of my easy packing tips is to pack a box of essential items you’ll need as soon as you get to your new house.
 And make sure you pack that box last and open it first!

 Moving house and packing don’t really have to be that hard.
-Of course, it’s going to be stressful, but organisation and planning are key to making it as easy as it possibly can be.
+Of course, it’s going to be stressful.
+But organisation and planning are key to making it as easy as it possibly can be.

 Do you have any easy packing tips of your own?